gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 **boolean**: true or false

-**number**: floating point number (there's always some decimals).
+**number**: floating point number (there are always some decimals).
 Unlike other programming languages, there's only one 'number' type... and it can make math weird.

 **string**: a sequence of characters (both '' and "" can be used)